“The biggest disease today is not leprosy or tuberculosis, but rather the feeling of being unwanted.” – Mother Teresa

 Stephen’s Emergency Ward Experience

 He said, “At one point, I felt uneasy with the oxygen and removed it.”
 A nurse came to their aid when his sister cried out for assistance.
 He then described his two-week stay in the emergency room before being transferred to the tuberculosis unit.
-People rushing around screaming and pleading for aid while clinging to life or death are what he saw regularly.
+People rushing around screaming and pleading for aid while clinging to life or death is what he saw regularly.
 According to Stephenson Ochemba, these encounters altered his perspective on life and taught him to value the simple things because they are all that we have.

 After being transferred to the tuberculosis ward, his condition appeared to go from being just ok to worse practically right away, which caused him to experience an emotional rollercoaster where he occasionally wished he could just stop breathing and therefore feel no agony any longer.
 Most of the time, he offered this silent prayer at night when he was in excruciating discomfort from insomnia brought on by rib pain.
 Friends who visited him realized how thin he was getting day by day, and he could see from their eyes the suffering it caused them to see him in that state.